 var defaultFactory = LogManager.Use<DefaultFactory>(); defaultFactory.Level(LogLevel.Debug);

 It is important to configure logging before any endpoint configuration is done since logging is configured in the static context of each NServiceBus class.
-So it should be configured at the startup of the app.
+It should be configured as early as possible at the startup of the app.
 For example

 - At the start of the